By Dr. K.E. Lanka, Ph.D., P.A.S.

 Sulfur is an important element in the pH balance of the blood of animals.
 Sulfates are some of the anionic salts that are used to adjust PCI (Pre-Fresh Cow Index) that affects calcium utilization in cows before calving.
 This can be a key factor in the prevention of milk fevers and retained placentae in fresh cows.

-In summary, sulfur is needed in dairy rations at a minimum level of .20% of dry matter for a TMR.
-It is a key macromineral in maintaining life and production in animals, and it is an essential component of some amino acids, vitamins and other nutrients needed by all animals.
+In summary, macro-minerals like sulfur are needed in dairy rations at a minimum level of .20% of dry matter for a TMR.
+It is one of the key macro-minerals in maintaining life and production in animals, and it is an essential component of some amino acids, vitamins, and other nutrients needed by all animals.
 Like all required nutrients, too much S can become toxic.
 The maximum level of S is .40% of the dry matter intake for cattle.